un57gcder1/ai-poetry/README.md

 # AI Poetry
 A simple AI poetry web application that can produce character-based poetry using [torch-rnn](https://github.com/jcjohnson/torch-rnn).
 The model is trained on public domain poetry texts from [Project Gutenberg](https://www.gutenberg.org/).
 Unfortunately the project is no longer online.
-For more information, please see this [blog post](https://medium.com/@uneeb/generating-poetry-using-recurrent-neural-networks-6a4fe7e3b3ac).
 ### Samples
 ~~~
 The poems of hasted leave the self-ore then